Tomaslapes/SelfDrivingCar/README.md

 # SelfDrivingCar
 Hi, thanks for checking out my repo.
 This project is focused on building a self-driving car from scratch.
+I am a high-school student who loves electronics, python and 3D printing.

 Goals:
  - ✅Desing (CAD, electronics)